mongodb/specifications/source/unified-test-format/unified-test-format.rst

 * clarify rules for comparing schema versions and note that test files should not need to refer to patch versions.

+* note that lsid assertions require actually having observed events and lsid fields to compare. also remove note about "collecting observed events" after executing operations, since events will already need to be accessible while running operations in order to evaluate some assertions.

 2020-08-26: